NicMcPhee/refactor-rustlings-try-from-into/README.md

 ### Handle tuples using arrays

 It's pretty easy to rewrite the tuple version so that it uses the array version.
-All we need to do is rewirte the input tuple to a array of three `i16`s and then call the array version:
+All we need to do is rewrite the input tuple to a array of three `i16`s and then call the array version:

 ```rust